dessa-oss/atlas/docs/api_docs/sources/team/aws-installation.md

 ### Log into Atlas' authentication system

+!!! danger
+    DO NOT SKIP THIS STEP.

+    By default Atlas uses the following publicly available username and password.
+Make sure you change them.

 Atlas runs a Keycloak authentication server for managing users and login.

 * Login to Keycloak via the admin console: `https://<master_node_external_ip>:8443`.
 When first spun up the username and password will both `admin`